redhat-developer/intellij-kubernetes/src/test/resources/testing-editor.md

 1. have 2 resources (ex 2 Pods)
 1. "Edit..." resource 1
 1. change metadata > name to name of resource 2
-   -> Push notification "update existing"
+   -> Push or Pull notification is shown

 **Can push resource even if current namespace is different**
 1. "Edit..." namespaced resource